Former UW football star and longtime local horse-racing trainer Junior Coffey dies at 79

 It wasn’t like that everywhere for Coffey, who was taunted by high-school athletic opponents and sometimes refused service at restaurants.

 Coffey accepted a scholarship to UW, and he quickly excelled.
-As a sophomore in 1962, Coffey led the AAUW (Athletic Association of Western Universities) in rushing with 581 yards (averaging 5.9 yards per carry) despite starting in just one game.
+As a sophomore in 1962, Coffey led the AAWU (Athletic Association of Western Universities) in rushing with 581 yards (averaging 5.9 yards per carry) despite starting in just one game.

 Coffey suffered foot injuries, which limited his playing time in 1963, when Washington earned a berth in the Rose Bowl.
 But he led UW in rushing again as a senior, gaining 638 yards.